Great client marketing meetings – 7 essential steps

 We have all sat in meetings where we know despite the great exchange of good ideas and plans for implementation, there will be very little follow-up and real progress made.
 Not only is this dispiriting for everyone concerned – it is also very poor use of valuable management time.

-And for a consultancy providing an outsourced marketing service it is important that we get our meetings right.
+And for a consultancy providing an outsourced marketing service it is important that we get our meetings right – whether they are virtual or physical.
 Generally we have very little time in front of our clients, so we have to work hard to make sure that our meetings are well planned and that we keep the agreed marketing strategy on track and deliver the expected results.

 Naturally there will be times when you might want to reflect and discuss the issues in greater length.
 In these cases, plan a longer marketing strategy session, workshop or even a lunch (yes, we do like to really get to know our clients).